-On each of the EQ and Dynamics cassettes, there is a block of eight dipswitches, the first four of which need to be set so that each card is addressed correctly.
+On each of the EQ and Dynamics cassettes, there is a block of eight dip-switches, the first four of which need to be set so that each card is addressed correctly.

-The switch settings below are the same for both EQ and DYN cassettes.
+The switch settings below are for the EQ and DYN cassettes.